Gaudapada: Chapter Four: The Peace of The Firebrand (Alatasanti)

-The last chapter of Gaudapada Karika has a different style than the first three, and it opens by expressing reverence for all "the greatest of men", who are like the cosmic space through their awareness of nonduality, free from self-contradictions and confusion, and who understand Dharma.
-Karikas 3–10 repeat some content from previous chapters, but with some word substitutions.
-Karikas 11–13 quote the key duality premise of Samkhya school of Hindu philosophy, cross examines it, then asks how and why is cause eternal?
+The last chapter of Gaudapada Karika has a different style than the first three, and it opens by revering "the greatest of men", who are like the cosmic space through their awareness of nonduality, free from self-contradictions and confusion, and who understand Dharma.
+Karikas 4.3–10 repeat some content from previous chapters, but with some word substitutions.
+Karikas 4.11–13 quote the key duality premise of Samkhya school of Hindu philosophy, cross examines it, then asks how and why is cause eternal?
 The text states that the Samkhya premise "cause is born as its effect" leads to infinite regress, which is not persuasive.

-Gaudapada Karika then acknowledges the theory of Ajativada or non-origination of the Buddhas (Buddhists).
-Like Samkhya premise, the text praises and cross examines it, in three ways: first, non-origination premises makes sense when neither the point of origin nor the end of something is known, but we know the point of origin of any example of something produced and there Ajativada premise does not follow; secondly, the Ajativada premise commits the Sadhyasama fallacy of reasoning by offering examples of what is yet to be proved.
-Thirdly, state Karikas 29–41, neither samsara nor mukti has a beginning or end, because if something is born it must have an end, and something that is unborn has no end.
+Gaudapada Karika then acknowledges the Ajativada (non-origination) theory of the Buddhists.
+Like Samkhya premise, the text praises and cross examines it, in three ways.
+First, the non-origination premises makes sense when neither the point of origin nor the end of something is known, but we know the point of origin of any example of something produced and therefore the Ajativada premise does not follow; secondly, the Ajativada premise commits the Sadhyasama fallacy of reasoning by offering examples of what is yet to be proved.
+Third, according to Karikas 4.29–41, neither samsara nor mukti has a beginning or end, because if something is born it must have an end, and something that is unborn has no end.